Let them watch more. And watch it anywhere.

-A small file loaded into a programmer’s webpage or in the player application which serves as the glue for the overall TV Everywhere ecosystem.
+A small file loaded into a programmer’s web page or in the player application serves as the glue for the overall TV Everywhere ecosystem.

 Pay-tv pass server.

-A hosted server that securely communicates both with the Access Enabler and with the existing authentication systems of the pay-TV operators.
+A hosted server securely communicates with both the access enabler and the existing authentication systems of the pay-TV operators.

 Media token verifer.